besmera/besmera.github.io/src/F20-CSCI355/1-SQLPart1.md

 4) Which products are priced at .99?
 5) Which products are between 5.00 and 10.00?
 6) Which products are less than 5.00 or greater than 10.00?
+7) Which products are out of stock?
+8) In terms of value, which product on our shelves has the most?

 # Modification